 Want to get into photography but not sure what area to specialize in?
 We’ve compiled a glossary of the best photography jobs, including the pros and cons of each.

-We’ve also listed the difficulty level of each area, denoting how hard it is to break into it, as well as the typical career path people take to get into it (be it via on-the-job experience or through photography school or a related degree.)
+We’ve also listed the difficulty level of each area, denoting how hard it is to break into it, as well as the typical career path people take to get into it (be it via on-the-job experience or through NYFA’s hands-on, intensive photography programs or a related degree.)

 Given that many photographers work freelance, income can vary wildly from person to person (as well as location to location, and year to year), so references to earnings should be treated as very rough estimates only.